 The Gallery2 migrate module is designed to import photos and related data from the Gallery package.
 This module works with Version 2 of Gallery (G2) and Drupal 7.

 Some Drupal sites use the Gallery module to integrate G2 with Drupal.
-This module gives an upgrade path to Drupal 7.
+This module gives an upgrade path for those sites to Drupal 7.
+Instead of integrating with the Gallery package, this module imports the photos and metadata into Drupal.

 For detailed instructions, caveats, warnings, etc., see README.txt.